Finding the True Frequent Itemsets: The range set of a collection of itemsets

-The exact computation of $d$ as defined in Lemma~\ref{lem:evcdimupbound} could be extremely expensive since it requires to scan the transactions one by one, compute the number of itemsets from $\mathcal{C}$ appearing in each transaction, and make sure to consider antichains.
+The na\"ive computation of $d$ according to the definition in Thm.~\ref{lem:evcdimupbound} requires to scan the transactions one by one, compute the number of itemsets from $\mathcal{C}$ appearing in each transaction, and make sure to consider only itemsets constituting antichains.
 Given the very large number of transactions in typical dataset and the fact that the number of itemsets in a transaction is exponential in its length, this method would be computationally too expensive.
-An upper bound to $d$ (hence to $\EVC(\range(\mathcal{C}),\Ds)$) can be computed more efficiently by solving a \emph{Set-Union Knapsack Problem} (SUKP)~\citep{GoldschmidtNY94} associated to $\mathcal{C}$.
+An upper bound to $d$ (and therefore to $\EVC(\range(\mathcal{C}),\Ds)$) can be computed by solving a \emph{Set-Union Knapsack Problem} (SUKP)~\citep{GoldschmidtNY94} associated to $\mathcal{C}$.